-This is How You Will Get a Medical Marijuana Card in Vermont
+How to Get a Medical Marijuana Card in VT

 Vermont became the ninth state to legalize recreational cannabis on January 22, 2018.
 The Vermont Legislature became the first in the US to legalize recreational marijuana without the use of a ballot initiative.